10 Materials and waste emission factors

 Where:

-• DOC = amount of degradable organic carbon in the material
+• DOC = fraction of waste mass that is degradable organic carbon

-• DOCf = fraction of DOC that degrades in landfill
+• DOCf = fraction of DOC assumed to decompose in landfill

 • F = fraction of CH4 in the gas that is generated inside the landfill